shecodesvietnam/SheCodesVietnam/README.md

 5. Push to the branch ( `git push origin feature/fooBar` )
 6. Create a new Pull Request

+## License
+This project is licensed under the MIT License - you can see [LICENSE](https://github.com/shecodesvietnam/SheCodesVietnam/blob/master/LICENSE) file for details.

 ## Communication

 - Please join our **[mailing list](http://eepurl.com/dCk3A1)** to update the news.